Zeor154/Python-Battery/README.md

 You can compile this using the auto-py-to-exe

 # Antivirus
 Some antivirus flagged this as malware.
-It's false flagged.
+It's falsely flagged.